-TDHCA awards single-family activity funds as grants and loans through a network of local administrators for Homeowner Reconstruction (HRA), and Tenant Based Rental Assistance (TBRA) and Homebuyer Assistance with New Construction (HANC).
+Describe the state TDHCA awards single-family activity funds as grants and loans through a Describe the state program addressed network of local administrators for Homeowner Reconstruction (HRA), by the Method of and Tenant Based Rental Assistance (TBRA) and Homebuyer Assistance Distribution. with New Construction (HANC).
 Assistance length and term depends on the type of activity.
 Non set-aside funds are initially made available on a regional basis in accordance with state statute (unless waived by the Governor in response to a state of federally declared disaster).
 Remaining funds are made available statewide through a first-come, first-served Reservation System, a contract-based system or some combination of these two methods.
 The method will be described in NOFAs and is informed by needs analysis, oversubscription for the activities, and public input.